 Training during COVID-19

-The COVID-19 pandemic will lead to changes in learning opportunities for trainee ophthalmologists both in terms of experiences and in assessments, particularly where elective surgery or outpatient reviews are cancelled.
+The COVID-19 pandemic has led to changes in learning opportunities for trainee ophthalmologists both in terms of experiences and in assessments, particularly where elective surgery or outpatient reviews are cancelled.
 The College recognises this and that trainees are concerned that this will have an impact on their progression through training.

 Taking examinations during COVID-19